Thanatisia/SharedSpace/Docs/Virtual Machines/VirtualBox/Code-Snippets/development-workflow-with-vm.md

 - Attach the newly created RAW disk to the Virtual Machine
     - Options
+        - storage-controller-type: The type of storage controller to hold the disk
+            - Valid Values
+                + SATA / AHCI
         - port-number: Specify the port to attach the Storage Controller to the Virtual Machine; typically 0
         - device-number: Specify the device position to attach the Storage Controller to the Virtual Machine's configuration storage order; Typically 0
         - storage-medium-type: The type of storage to attach to the Virtual Machine